 Teach the child to value the unique character that God has given to each of us, all created in His image and likeness to know him, love him, and serve him.

 FOUNDATION OF G.R.A.C.E.
-FOR DISCIPLINED.
-CHRISTIAN BEHAVIOR
+FOR DISCIPLINED, CHRISTIAN BEHAVIOR

 St. Frances Cabrini School is a Catholic institution founded on principles of virtue to be carried out daily.
 In order to follow God’s commands, we must cooperate with his free gift of Grace that he gives to each of us.
 Each student, teacher, and parent should be aware of this precious gift.
 In order understand the nature of grace at our school, the policy for discipline and behavior has provided a simple guide.